Make your own picture collage |

 By Moneth Deposa, Reporter

 The Commonwealth Utilities Corp. has disconnected the power and water lines of a number of government departments and agencies due to unpaid bills.
+Among these agencies are divisions under the Department of Community and Cultural Affairs, whose personnel were sent home early yesterday noon due to the lack of power and water at their workplace.

 In a visit to the office of DCCA Secretary Melvin Faisao yesterday, Saipan Tribune saw the closed offices of the secretary's office, the Policy Language Commission, the Child Care Development Fund Office, the Division of Youth and Services emergency shelter, and some offices of federally funded programs such as the Low-Income Home Energy Assistance Program.